-Set current date on input/source image: Tick this option if you would like to stamp the processed files with the date and time of processing.
+Set current date on input/source image: Select this option to stamp the processed files with the date and time of processing.

-Expand size by 0,2% to avoid gaps in picture box: This option makes it possible to have Color Factory increase the size of the image marginally to avoid potential gaps between the image and the picture box due to rounding errors in the size calculations.
+Expand size by 0,2% to avoid gaps in picture box: Select this option for Color Factory to increase the size of the image marginally to avoid potential gaps between the image and the picture box due to rounding errors in the size calculations.

-Ignore Crop and Size commands in JRF file: When this option is selected, Color Factory will ignore crop and size info in the JRF file and rather apply cropping/sizing according to the channel’s settings.
-If cropping is not configured in the channel, no cropping will be performed whatsoever.
+Ignore Crop and Size commands in JRF file: Select this option for Color Factory to ignore crop and size information in the JRF file and instead apply cropping/sizing according to the channel’s settings.
+If cropping is not configured in the channel, no cropping will be performed.